dansylvain/42_pushswap/README.md

 ## Dependencies
+My implementation of the "push_swap" project includes all necessary dependencies within the source code, requiring no additional installations.

 ## Algorithm
 I found a very inspiring article presenting the so-called "turk algorithm" and I decided to implement it using circular double linked lists, for the sake of learning new programming notions.
 I also added a structure to store some data.